Geography

 |

-British Value: Individual liberty, mutual respect and Tolerance Links with History |
+Term 3 Paws, claws and whiskers British Value: Individual liberty, mutual respect and tolerance |

-Geographic enquiry/ Using maps To use aerial photographs of the local area to identify key landmarks e.g. school, park, town centre.
+Geographic enquiry/ Using maps: To use aerial photographs of the local area to identify key landmarks e.g. school, park, town centre.

-Representation To make simple maps of the smaller are of the UK with basic symbols in a key eg, a map of Borth (Wales)
+Representation: To make simple maps of the smaller are of the UK with basic symbols in a key eg, a map of Borth (Wales)

-Map knowledge/ Scale and distance To identify similarities and differences between the local area and a smaller area of the UK To use relative vocabulary
+Map knowledge/ scale and distance: To identify similarities and differences between the local area and a smaller area of the UK To use relative vocabulary

 Direction/ Location Follow directions (Up, down, left/right, forwards/backwards)